flipwooyoung/oci-google-functions/README.md

 Allow group {group_name} to manage functions-family in compartment {function_compartment}
 Allow group {group name} to use virtual-network-family in compartment {function_compartment}
 ```

+## Debugging section
+On the off-chance you have errors that you need help debugging, there are debug functions to assist in testing your connectivity to either OCI Object Storage/ Google API.

+[Debugging]

 Resources referenced: